tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 - Do not select mutual funds on past performance.
 Past performance is not an indication of future results

-- T-Bills are "risk free" but can still lose money due to taxes and inflation.
+- T-Bills are "risk-free" but can still lose money due to taxes and inflation.
 If their - purchasing power doesn't keep up

 - High volatility means erratic returns.
 Low volatility means more consistent returns

-- You cannot eliminate all risk from a portfolio but you can reduce it
+- You cannot eliminate all risk from a portfolio, but you can reduce it

 - You will lose money during some times.
 Don't try to market time your way out of it.
 You can't

 - Do NOT abandon your plan because you lose money.
-In the last 50 years the market is up 4 years for every 1 down
+In the last 50 years, the market is up 4 years for every one down

 - Owning several asset classes is better than owning a few